Mandatory In-Service Training (MIST)

 Departments will still register their officers for the MIST training as always, but there will be no charge and therefore, no billing for any of the four MPOETC in-service courses.

-In 2025, Legal Updates and Law Enforcement Response to Homeless Persons are mandatory courses and must be taken by every certified municipal officer.
+In 2026, Legal Updates and Crisis Intervention (CIT) are mandatory courses and must be taken by every certified municipal officer.
 Tactical Response and Elder Abuse and Exploitation are the other two elective courses that can be taken to satisfy the yearly MIST requirement.
 Also, MPOETC-approved CLEE courses can be taken in place of the two elective courses.

-Departments who are not maintained in TACS, but who are permitted to take the MPOETC courses will have to pay $25.00 per officer for any of the four (4) courses for 2025.
+Departments who are not maintained in TACS, but who are permitted to take the MPOETC courses, will have to pay $25.00 per officer for any of the four (4) courses for 2026.
 A Permission to Bill form must be completed for these officers.

 MPOETC – MIST Training